codefresh-io/docs.codefresh.io/_docs/pipelines/triggers.md

 Then click the toggle switch on each trigger that you want to enable/disable.
 You can later enable the same trigger again by clicking the same switch.

+>For Git triggers, you can also skip triggering the pipeline without disabling the trigger by adding a predefined string to the commit message.
+See [Skip triggering pipeline on commit]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/#skip-triggering-pipeline-on-commit).

 ## Related articles
 [Creating pipelines]({{site.baseurl}}/docs/pipelines/pipelines/)
 [Running pipelines locally]({{site.baseurl}}/docs/pipelines/running-pipelines-locally/)